KAfable/BookList/README.md

 # BookList

-App to continue practice of Bootstrap and Javascript
+App to continue practice of Bootstrap and Javascript.
+As taken from Brad Traversy's tutorial.

 # Planned Features

+- personalizations
-- dunno yet
+- ISBN validator
+- database practice - IBSN identifier